webdevkeenan/payroll_calculator/README.md

 # payroll_calculator
 A program that prompts the user for hours worked and a rate.
 The total pay is returned to the user. <br>
 If total hours worked are more than 40, than the hourly rate is multipled 1.5 times for every hour after hourly rate and added to regular pay.
 Else user hourly input is less than 40.
-User input times user rate is multipled and returned to the user.
+User input hours and rate is multipled and returned to the user.

 **Demo:** <br>
 https://replit.com/@webdevkeenan/payrollcalculator